 This is why it saddens me when I hear people say “I have been battling with my mental health” and why I always advise them not to.
 I encourage them to seek help, educate themselves, talk with someone and make changes to improve their overall well-being.
 I advise them to do all of these things but then explain to them that the last thing you want to do is start battling with your mental health, as battling requires more effort and more thinking.
 All this does is use up immense brainpower and results in more suffering.

 This is why trying to worry and think your way better has the complete opposite effect; it wears out that weak and weary brain further.
 You wouldn’t go for a run on a broken leg, so why keep pounding the brain when the pain is telling you how broken it is feeling at the moment?
 In its current state, it needs looking after, not thrashing; it doesn’t want any more tasks or worries put on it.

-Don’t be afraid to seek help for your mental health
+Don’t be afraid to seek help for how you are feeling

 For me, talking about how you feel is one of the most important aspects when it comes to improving your mental well-being.
 Apart from opening up to those around me, I saw a lovely lady who helped me progress just by listening to me.
 I had kept so much to myself and hadn’t spoken to anyone about how I felt for years, and once I opened up, I didn’t want to stop.
 I wasn’t really looking for advice from this woman as I was happy with what I had seen and the improvements I was making, but it was just so nice to have someone who would listen to me without judgement and allowed me to offload.